Climate Change FAQs

 We want the companies and other entities in which we invest or which we contract with to support the transition to the low carbon economy, and to ensure that they are resilient to the unavoidable impacts of climate change.
 As a large investor, we – on behalf of our clients – encourage companies and other entities to take action on climate change, both to mitigate and adapt for climate resilience.
 The Persuasion segment of the five-point plan in our Climate Change Policy details how we will engage with companies and other entities, across asset classes.

-In addition, through our Responsible Investment Policy Brunel identifies priority themes where the potential financial impact cuts across countries, sectors, portfolios and asset classes.
+In addition, through our Responsible Investment approach Brunel identifies priority themes where the potential financial impact cuts across countries, sectors, portfolios and asset classes.
 Details on our overall approach to engagement is detailed in our Stewardship Policy and our engagement records are published here, and annually in our Responsible Investment and Stewardship Outcomes report.
-We also publish on our own plans in this area through our TCFD Climate Action Plan which reports on our progress on climate metrics and targets, including climate related engagements.
+We also publish on our own plans in this area through our TCFD Climate Change Progress Report which reports on our progress on climate metrics and targets, including climate related engagements.

 Climate Action 100+ is an investor initiative launched in 2017 to ensure the world’s largest corporate greenhouse gas emitters take necessary action on climate change.
 It is supported by 700 investors with over $68 trillion in assets collectively under management.